Stephen White, Ph.D.

 A good place to learn and to work starts with a safe place to learn and work.
 Unfortunately, we live in an era where violence and senseless attacks can occur in public places, including campuses, workplaces, retail centers, and houses of worship.
 Although rare from a statistical standpoint, it is unrealistic to assume that any campus is completely immune from this possibility.
 The earlier that situations of concern are brought forward, the better for all involved parties.

 Best practices in harm prevention have evolved and are widely accepted.
 Like other institutions of higher learning, we take violence prevention very seriously.
 Our campus has the resources in place to investigate, evaluate, and respond to threatening behaviors and concerns about violence.
-Our Behavioral Intervention Team – or BIT – and its multi-disciplinary members are trained to identify, screen, evaluate, and respond appropriately to concerning situations brought to its attention.
-The BIT members are comprised of professionals from different departments, including the campus police, student affairs, human resources, and our counseling center. [*] The university also retains experts who specialize in assessing and managing violence risk and who are available to the BIT when appropriate.
+Our Threat Management Team – or TMT – and its multi-disciplinary members are trained to identify, screen, evaluate, and respond appropriately to concerning situations brought to its attention.
+The TMT members are comprised of professionals from different departments, including the campus police, student affairs, human resources, and our counseling center. [*] The university also retains experts who specialize in assessing and managing violence risk and who are available to the TMT when appropriate.

 Here are the ways to report concerns about harm: